symil/lotus/README.md

 - Install Node.js & npm (tested with 17.9.1)
 - Install [Rust](https://www.rust-lang.org/tools/install)
 - Install [outpost](https://github.com/symil/outpost)
+- Clone this repository
 - Run `install.sh`

 Additional info:

-- This script assumes you are running Ubuntu, you might need to tweak it a little if you're using another distribution.
+- The install script assumes you are running Ubuntu, you might need to tweak it a little if you're using another distribution.
 - It will switch your active Rust toolchain to nightly.
 This is necessary because this project uses some nightly-only features.

 ## Usage